Published : 2014-02-09 19:55

 Although the Korean Catholic Church has a short history of just over 200 years, some 10,000 Koreans are believed to have died for their faith in the Church’s early history.
 The first group of them ― 103 ― was canonized en masse by John Paul II in 1984.

-Catholicism is now the second-largest faith in Korea.
+Catholicism is now the third-largest faith in Korea.
 Earlier this year, Seoul Archbishop Andrew Yeom Soo-jung was named a cardinal, becoming the third Korean to reach the second-highest post in the Catholic Church.

 Pope Francis’ only officially scheduled overseas trip this year is a three-day pilgrimage in late May to Jordan, Israel and the West Bank.